 GNDC is excited to introduce the Guadalupe-Saldaña Net Zero Subdivision.
 This is a proposed ninety to one hundred and thirty-unit subdivision that will transform an existing brownfield into a mix of single-family and townhouse units with both rental and ownership opportunities for households with low-income.
-Fifty-eight units have been designated for home ownership, thirty-two units will be rental units and forty units have been proposed as supportive and transitional rental housing.
+Fifty-eight units have been designated for home ownership, thirty-two units will be rental units and thirty five units have been proposed as supportive and transitional rental housing.
 The supportive housing will include a ground floor child development center, staff offices, and ample community space.
 This housing is being developed in collaboration with the Jeremiah Program – a non-profit corporation that assists single parents and their children to break the cycle of poverty by providing a supportive community of affordable housing, developmental childcare, life skills programming, individual coaching and empowerment training.

 The site is comprised of eleven acres and is located near the intersections of Goodwin Avenue, Webberville Road, and Tillery Street in East Austin.
 This subdivision will have a “net zero” designation in which sixty units will produce as much energy as they consume over the year resulting in a “net-zero” energy bill.
 Due to the unique site features of the eleven acres, a large portion of the site will be left undeveloped.
 Much of this open space will house a biofiltration pond, which will assist with water quality management, walking trails, and general green space.